-Wavelenght of sound in air at 1 Hz: 340 m
+Wavelength of a sound in air at 1 Hz: 340 m

 A: These molecules already react to the inward motion of the loudspeaker membrane, moving towards the source.

-B: 170 m = half the wavelength away from the membrane: Air molecules are in neutral position and will now move towards the membrane
+B: 170 m = half the wavelength away from the membrane: Air molecules are in a neutral position and start to move towards the membrane

 C: The wavefront has reached these molecules moving them in a direction away from the source

 Wavelength of a sound in air at 20 Hz: 340 m / 20 = 17 m